TYLER PAYTAS

 'True in Word and Deed: Plato on the Impossibility of Divine Deception' (with Nicholas Baima), Journal of the History of Philosophy 58: 2, 2020.

-'Beneficent Governor of the Cosmos: Kant and Sidgwick on the Moral Necessity of God', Kantian and Sidgwickian Ethics, T. Paytas and T. Henning eds.
+'Beneficent Governor of the Cosmos: Kant and Sidgwick on the Moral Necessity of God', in Kantian and Sidgwickian Ethics, T. Paytas and T. Henning eds.
 Routledge, 2020.

 'Of Providence and Puppet Shows: Divine Hiddenness as Kantian Theodicy', Faith and Philosophy 36: 1, 2019.